Late start classes start October 2nd. Register now! Late start classes start October 2nd. Register now!

-* MTHC Elective Option - It is highly recommended if you are planning to continue your education in a RN to BSN program that you take MTHC106.
+* MATH Elective Option - It is highly recommended if you are planning to continue your education in a RN to BSN program that you take MATH106.

 The Associate of Science Degree in Nursing (ASN) Program prepares the student for beginning level of practice and for National Council Licensure Examination (NCLEX) for Registered Nurses (RN).
 Graduates are prepared to enter the nursing profession as safe and effective health care professionals who contribute to the health and wellness of their communities.
 Upon graduation, students are qualified for immediate employment in a variety of healthcare settings that include hospitals, long-term care facilities, and clinics.

 The nursing curriculum provides a contemporary and quality education.
 The program has full approval from the New Hampshire Board of Nursing and candidacy status from the Accreditation Commission for Education in Nursing (ACEN).
 Questions on State Board of Nursing requirements can be addressed to http://www.nh.gov/nursing or 121 South Fruit Street, Concord, NH 03301 or by phone at (603) 271-2323.
 Questions on ACEN requirements can be addressed online at www.acenursing.org or 3343 Peachtree Road NE, Suite 85, Atlanta, GA 30326, or by phone at (404)975-5000.

 The Associate of Science Degree in Nursing Program offers four sequential clinical nursing courses which students complete over two years.
 Each course integrates classroom learning with simulation laboratory activities and faculty supervised clinical experiences to prepare students to provide holistic nursing care to individuals, families, and groups.
 The nursing program follows Patricia Benner’s novice to expert model of skill acquisition and self-care framework, faculty guide students to develop the capacity to provide increasingly complex nursing care.